-Continued from Page 1 certainly attested to the power of peer pressure.
+They do not want to be different.
+Peter, Jesus' disciple, certainly attested to the power of peer pressure.
 He was the one who planned to be loyal and faithful to Jesus when he said, "...
-Although all shall be offended, yet will not I." Mark 14:29
+Although all shall be offended, yet will not I" Mark 14:29.

-However, before the rooster had crowed in the morning, as Jesus had prophesied, Peter denied, to total strangers, having anything to do with his friend and leader.
-At the time, it was more important to Peter to fit in at the campfire of strangers, than to be publically identified with God's only Son.
+However, before the rooster crowed, as Jesus had prophesied, Peter denied having anything to do with his friend and leader.
+It was more important to Peter to fit in at the campfire of strangers than to be publicly identified with God's only Son.

 Too many have been led by similar pressure.
-They have sold out their testimony and their future, to "fit in" and be like everyone else.
-The truth of the matter is, such sell-outs for social acceptance are usually only temporary and have to be performed repeatedly for each group it is important to "fit in" with.
-It is not long until a person has molded himself to so many groups, that he does not really know who he is anymore.
+They have sold out their testimony and future to "fit in" and be like everyone else.
+Selling out for social acceptance is usually temporary and has to be performed repeatedly for each group it is important to "fit in."
+It is not long until a person has molded himself to please so many groups that he does not know who he is anymore.